 Apple Secure Boot appeared in macOS 10.13 on models with T2 chips.
-Since PlatformInfo and SecureBootModel are independent, Apple Secure Boot can be used with any SMBIOS with and without T2.
+Prior to macOS 12 PlatformInfo and SecureBootModel were independent, allowing Apple Secure Boot can be used with any SMBIOS with and without T2.
+Starting with macOS 12 SecureBootModel must match the SMBIOS Mac model.
+Default model derives the model based on SMBIOS board identifier, either set automatically via the Generic section or set manually via the SMBIOS section.
+If there is no board identifier override the model will be derived heuristically from OEM SMBIOS.

 Setting SecureBootModel to any valid value but Disabled is equivalent to Medium Security of Apple Secure Boot.
 The ApECID value must also be specified to achieve Full Security.
 Check ForceSecureBootScheme when using Apple Secure Boot on a virtual machine.